Azure/Communication/releasenotes/acs-calling-android-sdk-release-notes.md

 # ACS Calling Android (Java) SDK - Release History
+## v1.0.1-beta.1 (2021-04-29)

+## New Features:
+1. Teams meeting interop features post GA release are included in this release and is currently in `Preview` mode.

+## Breaking API changes
+1. Teams interop and all other preview APIs are no longer available in the mainstream SDK drop.
+Please use libraries marked with the -beta suffix for these features.

 ## v1.0.0 (2021-04-27)

 We have releases our first General Availability (GA) SDK, v1.0.0